 Dog Creek Cellars – This establishment, run by Neal and Judy Cline, is named for their beloved dogs.
 Open the first Sunday of the month (or by appointment).
 When they’re not saving lives on the FlightCare helicopter for Enloe Medical Center, the area’s local hospital, the Cline’s can be found in their charming wine bar, which doubles as the back porch at their home.
 All of the Clines wines are grown organically.
 (Open the first Sunday of the month or by appointment (530) 345-3714

 Gale Vineyards – A beautiful and popular location for weddings, Gale Vineyards is a must see.
 It’s the only winery in Durham with a wine cave.
 Popular varietals grown by Steve and Creasia Gale.
 Make sure you get there before 4 p.m. on Saturdays when the bride is walking down the aisle!
 (Open Sat & Sun 12 p.m. -5 p.m.)

-Nessere Vineyards – A new stop on the Sierra Oro Farm Trail, Nessere joined the map in 2016.
+Nascere Vineyards – A new stop on the Sierra Oro Farm Trail, Nascere joined the map in 2016.
 Their claim to fame is organic wine production.
-Jesse and Vanessa, who hosted their first wedding in their vineyard – their own -- are now busy raising a young family and tending their grapes.
+Jess and Vanessa, who hosted their first wedding in their vineyard – their own -- are now busy raising a young family and tending their grapes.
 The winery has become a popular stop for locals, stop in and try a sip of their best wine.
 (Open Sat & Sun 12 p.m. -5 p.m.)

 Your final stop is Almendra Winery and Distillery, the newest tasting establishment from Berton and Carol Bertagna.
 Their elegant yet rustic tasting room is the perfect place to stop and ejoy a glass of one of the 17 Almendra and Bertagna Son Kissed wines they offer in their lineup.
 Treat yourself to a spirit flight featuring their brandies and vodka as well.